Frontify/sdk-apps-code-examples/examples/bulk-actions-app/README.md

 # Hello World
-This is a simple example of a Hello World app using React and Tailwind.
+This is a basic example of an App using the Bulk actions Surface.
 ## Information

 This app is the basic example to get you started with our platform.
 Even though it's simple, it comes pre-configured with our platform fonts, design system components, and styles.
 This ensures that you have a consistent look and feel across the application, adhering to our design standards right from the start.